-Comment: Suitsupply has a strong production planning system that is a shared process with suppliers.
+Comment: SuitSupply has a strong integrated production planning system that is a shared process with its base suppliers.
 Minimum orders are guaranteed for suppliers that take up 80% of the total FOB.
 The company plans a year ahead, reserving capacity, and knows the production capacity of each supplier per week.
-This information is weekly updated, and used to even out high and low season as much as possible.
+This information is updated on a biweekly basis and used to even out high and low season as much as possible.